nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **A**: For *fixed tasks*, it will just record that you did not do that task.
 But for *flexible tasks*, ATHENA will allocate it again at a later date so that you can have another opportunity to work on it.

-**Q: Why is ATHENA allocating tasks during periods that has passed?**
+**Q: Why is ATHENA allocating tasks during periods that have already passed?**

-**A**: ATHENA is also best suited for planning before the day starts.
-ATHENA will allocate tasks to the current day in order to have more consistent behaviour.
-This is to ensure that you have the chance to mark tasks done before they get reallocated.
-If you have tasks that need immediate attention, it is recommended that you start on those tasks immediately.
+**A**: ATHENA is best utilized in the mornings, before 8am.
+This is because once you add your flexible tasks into ATHENA, it will start by allocating tasks to fit your free spaces in the current day, starting from 8am.

 **Q: Why is ATHENA is not allocating some of my tasks?**